zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/03-example-removing-intermediate-journal-article-versions.md

         com.liferay.portal.kernel.service.ServiceContext serviceContext)
     ```

-3. Aggregate the entity versions to delete and the information required to
-    delete them.
-For example, get all the Journal Article versions in range that
-    match your removal criteria and associate their entity IDs and group IDs
-    with them---the `deleteArticle` method requires the entity ID and group ID.
+3. Aggregate the entity versions to delete and the information required to delete them.
+For example, get all the Journal Article versions in range that match your removal criteria and associate their entity IDs and group IDs with them (the `deleteArticle` method shown above requires the entity ID and group ID).

-    The entity object (e.g., `JournalArticle`) typically has a version field.
-    `JournalArticleResource` has each Journal Article's article ID (the entity's
-    ID) and group ID. `JournalArticleResource` is our key to getting each
-    `JournalArticle`, which can have multiple versions.
-Here are steps for
-    identifying the Journal Article versions to delete:
+    The entity object (e.g., `JournalArticle`) typically has a version field. `JournalArticleResource` has each Journal Article's article ID (the entity's ID) and group ID. `JournalArticleResource` is the key to getting each `JournalArticle`, which can have multiple versions.
+Here are steps for identifying the Journal Article versions to delete:

     1. Get all the `JournalArticleResource` objects.